 The singularity of this Court's approach to statutory interpretation in Eleventh Amendment cases also refutes the Court's argument that, given Quern's holding, it would make no sense to construe § 1983 to include States as "persons."
 See ante, at 7.
-This is so, the Court suggests, because such a construction would permit suits against States in state but not federal court, even though a major purpose of Congress in enacting § 1983 was to provide a federal forum for litigants who had been deprived of their constitutional rights. e. g., Monroe v.
+This is so, the Court suggests, because such a construction would permit suits against States in state but not federal court, even though a major purpose of Congress in enacting § 1983 was to provide a federal forum for litigants who had been deprived of their constitutional rights.
+See, e. g., Monroe v.
 Pape, 365 U. S. 167 (1961).
-In answering the question whether § 1983 provided a federal forum for suits against the States themselves, however, one must apply the super-clear-statement principle used for Eleventh Amendment cases.
+In answering the question whether § 1983 provided a federal forum for suits against the States themselves, however, one must apply the super-clear-statement principle reserved for Eleventh Amendment cases.
 Since this principle is inapplicable to suits brought in state court, and inapplicable to the question whether States are among those subject to a statute, see ante, at 7; see also Employees v.
-Missouri Public Health Dept., 411 U. S. 279, 287 (1972); Atascadero, 473 U. S., at 240, n.
+Missouri Dept. of Public Health and Welfare, 411 U.S. 279, 287 (1973); Atascadero, supra, at 240, n.
 2, the answer to the question whether § 1983 provides a federal forum for suits against the States may be, and most often will be, different from the answer to the kind of question before us today.
+Since the question whether Congress has provided a federal forum for damages suits against the States is no longer answered merely by considering Congress' actual intent, see supra, at 5, the Court should not pretend that we have, in Quern, answered the question whether Congress intended to provide a federal forum for such suits, and then reason backwards from that "intent" to the conclusion that Congress must not have intended to allow such suits to proceed in state court.

-In short, the only principle of statutory interpretation that permits the Court to avoid a careful and thorough analysis of § 1983's language and history is the super-clear-statement principle that this Court has come to apply in Eleventh Amendment cases-a principle that is irrelevant to this state-court action.
+In short, the only principle of statutory interpretation that permits the Court to avoid a careful and thorough analysis of § 1983's language and history is the super-clear-statement principle that this Court has come to apply in Eleventh

+Amendment cases-a principle that is irrelevant to this statecourt action.
 In my view, a careful and detailed analysis of § 1983 leads to the conclusion that States are "persons" within the meaning of that statute.